Jo-Chris/C4C-MCI-Educational-Resources/Readme.md

-This repository contains some basic Solidity projects for educational purposes.
+This repository contains some basic Solidity projects for educational purposes, such as Coding4Kids, as well as University Teaching.